Skip to main content

 Error

-This is a sandbox usage limit, not a file-level validation error.
-Retrying the same request, creating more users, or changing the report file does not reset the limit.
-Contact your account manager or support@junction.com if you need the limit increased for higher-volume testing or production access.
+This is a team-wide sandbox usage limit, not a per-user or file-level validation error.
+Retrying the same request, creating more users, or changing the report file does not reset it.
+Production access is enabled per team and does not use the sandbox job-count check.
+Contact Junction support if you need higher-volume testing or production access.

 Integration Guidance